 Q. I’m a TCNJ student.
 When can I register for courses?

-A. TCNJ students will be able to register for courses using PAWS along with the Fall 2018 registration window.
-Please check back often throughout the spring semester and summer/ fall semesters for course additions.
+A. TCNJ students will be able to register for courses using PAWS beginning in April.
+Please check back often throughout the spring semester and summer/fall semesters for course additions.

 Q. I’m a visiting student.
 When can I register for courses?

 A. Visiting students will be able to register for courses using the visiting student application.
-2018 Visiting Student Registration will open September 5, 2017.
 Please visit the Visiting Student Registration Page to check back for updates.

 Q. What is the deadline for registration?